This promised gift of 15 works of art to the Gallery through its

 museums, this is the first time the Robertsons have gifted work.

-far-reaching, transforming Auckland's ability to tell the story of
+ability to tell the story of modern art.

-Te Papa in Wellington.
-Six of those works are included in the gift.
+and Josie Robertson collection.
+Six of those works are included in

-The overwhelming response to that exhibition, much of it from young
+the gift.
+The overwhelming response to that exhibition, much of it

-visitors, had a profound and lasting affect on the Robertsons.
+from young visitors, had a profound and lasting effect on the

 New Zealand.
 We love Auckland.
 And we love these pictures.
 That's

-why we were so pleased when we brought these works to New Zealand
+why we were so pleased when we brought the works to New Zealand and

 bringing the pictures was probably the most appreciated thing we